simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 ### Educate Yourself and Your Family

 Staying safe online is becoming increasingly important as we rely more and more on the internet for work, entertainment, and communication.
-It is crucial to **educate yourself and your family** about internet safety to avoid falling prey to **cybercriminals** and online scams.
+You need to **educate yourself and your family** about internet safety to avoid falling prey to **cybercriminals** and online scams.

 Here are some tips to help you stay safe: